KiwifruitDev/SFM-Asset-Browser/README.md

 To index assets, click the `Refresh` button in the toolbar.
 This will recursively search through the `game` folder while filtering out anything specified.

-You may save the index hive by clicking the `Save` button in the toolbar and choosing a location to save the file.
-This will save the index hive to a JSON file, which can be loaded later.
+### Saving and Loading Index Hives & Settings

+Opening the `File Options` menu in the toolbar will provide options to save and load index hives and filter settings.

+There are options for saving to a current file, saving to a new file, loading while merging, and loading while replacing.

+Reload options are also available, which restores the index hive and filter settings to the last saved state.

+Merging the index hive will append the new index hive to the current one, and will not remove any assets that are not in the new index hive.

-When loading an index hive, the current index hive and filter settings will be discarded.
+Replacing the index hive will discard the current index hive and replace it with the new one.

+Settings will always be replaced.

 ### Filtering